-In determining whether to suspend or expel a student, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence within 1,000 feet of the school is disruptive to the educational process or undermines the effectiveness of the school's discipline policy.
+As required by law, when the district considers suspending a student for an additional period of time or expelling a student for being on or within 1,000 feet of district property during a suspension, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence is disruptive to the educational process or undermines the effectiveness of the district's discipline policy.

-First Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or

-Subsequent Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or
+First Offense Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Report to law enforcement for trespassing if expelled.
+Subsequent Offense In-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Report to law enforcement for trespassing if expelled.